nboufford/prov-comprehension-artifacts/README.md

 In the paper "The Case for Comprehension via Provenance", we present a text-based summarization method for provenance graphs and perform a user study to evaluate users' preference compared to node-link diagrams for reproducibility tasks.

-We provide the resources to reproduce our summarization.
 Our evaluation uses a Jupyter notebook to anayze and plot the study data.
+We also provide our code for summarizing provenance graphs.

 ## Table of Contents
 1. [Introduction](https://github.com/nboufford/prov-comprehension-artifacts/tree/main?tab=readme-ov-file#reproducibility-artifacts-for-the-case-for-comprehension-via-provenance)